Mdhesari/kian-quiz-golang-game/README.md

 2. Query Redis for available players waiting lisat in the requested category.
 3. Pair players and publish a match event.
 4. Create game and publish game is ready event.
-5. A player subscribes to ws/games:{id} topic. and game_started event is published.
-6. Questions are served one by one to user.

-- Publish new question with timeout to user and go one by one till the end
-- User has a limited time to end the game or the game will be completed.

-7. After the last question or game timeout a new message will be published to game:{id} topic, send the results and close the ws connection.
+5. Fetch questions one by one using game id and auth key
-8. After the game, scores are calculated and leaderboard is updated 6.
+6. After the game, scores are calculated and leaderboard is updated

----

-### 3. **Game Service**

-- **Technologies**: Golang, Redis
-- **Responsibilities**:
-  - Handle question retrieval and scoring

-#### Game Flow:

-1. Players subscribe to the game channel after matching.
-2. After four/six questions, compute the winner.

----

-### 4. **Leaderboard Service**

-- **Technologies**: Golang, MongoDB
-- **Responsibilities**:
-  - Track and update player rankings based on game outcomes.

-## Technologies Used

-- **Golang**: Backend services
-- **Redis**: Message brokering and real-time updates
-- **MongoDB**: Persistent data storage
-- **Docker**: Containerized deployment

----

 ## Future Enhancements